paragkatkar/katacoda-scenarios-1/using-mabl-cli-with-jenkins/step1.md

-**Objective:** The objective of this step is to install a special version of Jenkins that is configured with the [mbl CLI](https://help.mabl.com/docs/mabl-cli) tool.
+**Objective:** The objective of this step is to install a special version of Jenkins that is configured with the [mabl CLI](https://help.mabl.com/docs/mabl-cli) tool.
 The Jenkins server is named, `mablJenkins` and runs as a container under Docker.

 **Step 1:** Clone the `mablrepository code